 Identifying Your Content Pillars

 Choose three to five core topics you’ll address regularly.
-These pillars should connect to your books while providing standalone value.
+These should connect to your books while providing standalone value to readers.
 A historical fiction writer might cover history, research methods, and period details.
-A thriller writer might discuss suspense techniques, true crime, and location research.
+A thriller writer might address suspense techniques, true crime, and location research.
+Content pillars focus your efforts and establish topical authority over time.

 Planning Your Content Calendar